John Cunningham1

 John Cunningham was born in 1819.1 He married Susan Porteous in 1846.1 He died in 1893.1

-John Cunningham was the Principal at St. Mary's College, St. Andrews University, St. Andrews, Fife, Scotland.1 He graduated with a Doctor of Divinity (D.D.).1 He graduated with a Doctor of Law (LL.D.).1
+He graduated with a Doctor of Divinity (D.D.)1 He was the Principal at St. Mary's College, St. Andrews University, St. Andrews, Fife, ScotlandG.1 He graduated with a Doctor of Law (LL.D.)1

 Child of John Cunningham and Susan Porteous